Chart Industries, Inc. (acquired by Baker Hughes) research snapshot

 MetricValueSourceLast verified

 FY2025 profitability, adjusted earnings, and free cash flowGAAP net income attributable to Chart was $40.7 million, adjusted EPS was $9.72, adjusted EBITDA was $1,014.3 million, and continuing-operations free cash flow was $204.8 million.
-The reported GAAP result includes a $266.0 million Flowserve termination fee expense.Chart Industries Q4 and full-year 2025 results releaseJuly 12, 2026
+The reported GAAP result included a $266.0 million Flowserve termination fee expense.Chart Industries Q4 and full-year 2025 results releaseAugust 3, 2026

 Frequently Asked Questions

 This GTLS AI stock analysis is an informational tool, not investment advice, an offer, or a recommendation to buy or sell any security.
-Forecast ranges are conditional scenarios based on available data and assumptions, can be wrong, and may change without notice.
-Merger terms, regulatory status, market prices, and financial results can change.
+GTLS was acquired by Baker Hughes, closed on July 16, 2026, and was delisted.
+The $210.00 cash consideration and all scenario ranges are based on available data and assumptions, can be wrong, and may change.
+BKR trading levels, Chart integration, synergies, leverage, and market prices can change.
 Verify current information and consider qualified professional advice before making an investment decision.